dborg89/modoboa-z-push/README.md

-This script is designed to installed Z-Push on a fresh Modoboa system (and replace automx).
+This script is designed to install Z-Push on a fresh Modoboa system (and replace automx).

 **Requirements:**